Foods You Should Avoid After a Professional Teeth Cleaning

 For a short period of time immediately after your professional teeth cleaning, your teeth are more susceptible to stains and discolorations.
 It’s crucial to avoid highly pigmented foods such as beets, raspberries, blueberries, blackberries, soy sauce, and dark chocolate.
 These foods have very dark hues that may penetrate the tooth’s surface and cause discoloration.

-So What Can You Eat After Professional Teeth Cleaning?
+So What CAN You Eat After Professional Teeth Cleaning?

 With such a long list of foods to avoid, it probably feels like there’s nothing left for you to eat.
 However, there are plenty of foods you can still consume immediately after a professional teeth cleaning.
 Look for foods that are soft and easy to chew and swallow, such as: